-- 0xCAA82EE2: Request timed out — ensure you are connected to the internet, and firewalls aren’t preventing access to the service.
+- 0xCAA82EE2: Request timed out — confirm you’re connected to the internet and firewalls aren’t blocking access to the service.

-- 0xCAA82EE7: Server not resolved — ensure you are connected to the internet, and firewalls aren’t preventing access to the service.
+- 0xCAA82EE7: Server not resolved — confirm you are connected to the internet and firewalls aren’t stopping access to the service.

-- 0xCAA20004: Request requires approval — confirm that organization is complying with Azure Active Directory configuration policies.
+- 0xCAA20004: Request requires approval — make sure that organization is complying with Azure Active Directory configuration policies.

 - 0xCAA90018: Incorrect credentials — you are using the wrong credentials to sign in to Microsoft 365 services.

 - 0xCAA5004B: The Microsoft Teams app has encountered an unexpected issue — wait a few minutes and try again or use the web version.